Sarkisov Links with centres space curves on smooth cubic surfaces: Introduction

 Moreover, the curves in $\mathcal{T}^{(II)}$ produce Sarkisov links of Type II to terminal Fano $3$-folds of Picard rank $1$ while the curves in $\mathcal{T}^{(I)}$ produce Sarkisov links of Type I to terminal del-Pezzo fibrations of degree $5$ and $4$ respectively. \end{theorem} This is proven by constructing the steps of the so-called $2$-ray game on $X$ (see section \ref{Mori dream spaces and 2-ray games}, for the definition of the $2$-ray game).

 The outline of the paper is as follows: In Section \ref{Preliminaries}, we introduce some key elements in the Sarkisov program such as the notion of Sarkisov links and that of the central model.
 We then define Mori dream spaces and explain their connection to the Sarkisov program via the $2$-ray game.
-We also prove that any curve that induces a Sarkisov link lies on a quartic with at worst canonical singularities as well as the fact that any Sarkisov link induced from a curve lying on a plane or quadric already appears in the literature.
+We also prove that any curve lying on a plane or quadric that induces a Sarkisov link already appears in the literature.

 In Section \ref{Curves on cubic surfaces} we recall the basic theory of cubic surfaces.
 We then establish some bounds that the type of a curve must satisfy in order for it to induce a Sarkisov link and compute all possible curves that satisfy these bounds.
 At this point we obtain the combined list of curves appearing in Theorem \ref{theorem intro}.